Overview

 This bipartisan legislation is a direct investment in rural America and those in the agriculture industry who drive our economy.
 By expanding markets for agricultural feedstocks and supporting the next generation of biomanufacturing, this legislation will help secure America’s leadership in industrial innovation while creating good-paying jobs in communities across the country.

-The U.S. can, and should, be the world leader in bioproduct research, development, and manufacturing.
-The investments in this bill will go a long way to help make that happen.
-In a future with a strong American ag bioeconomy, producers will benefit from new markets for their feedstocks, consumers will have more options to satisfy their needs, and workers will have good-paying jobs close to home.
+The Ag BIO Act is important to the future of our nation’s ag bioeconomy.
+The U.S. can, and should, be the world leader in bioproduct research, development, and manufacturing, and the investments in this bill will go a long way to help make that happen.
+In a future with a strong American ag bioeconomy, farmers will benefit from new markets for their feedstocks, consumers will have more options to satisfy their needs, and workers will have good-paying jobs close to home.
+We’re excited to see the bipartisan Ag BIO Act introduced and are eager to help Congress enact this important legislation.

 What would be the key benefits of the Ag BIO Act?